F&W’s 2022 Conservation Camp Registration is Open

 If you are 12 to 14 years old and want to learn about Vermont's wildlife and gain outdoor skills, consider attending one of the Vermont Fish and Wildlife Department's Green Mountain Conservation Camps this summer.

-Specific details about whether the Camps will be able to operate, and what protocols relating to COVID-19 will be in place, will be communicated via the department’s website as they become clear.
+Specific details about what protocols relating to COVID-19 will be in place will be communicated via the department’s website as they become clear.